atomicarchitects/FusionFail/README.md

 # Fusion Fail

 Profile showing the break down of kernel fusion for one layer of NequIP.
-Thanks @ameya98 for the simplified version of NequIP !
+Thanks @ameya98 for the simplified version of NequIP.

 ![nequip_profile](profiles/profile_train_step_nequip_3_layers.png)